Frankenstein-Deimos/work-load/README.md

 Source: https://www.rithmschool.com/courses/javascript/javascript-arrays-exercise

-###3.Write a function, getOlder() that takes in array of dog objects and increases the value of each object's age property by 1.
+### 3. Write a function, getOlder() that takes in array of dog objects and increases the value of each object's age property by 1.

 ----
 Exercise done by: Chris